Farm plastic recycling - overview and regulations

 - Arrange a collection at the farmyard by an authorised waste collector

-Irish Farm Films Producers Group (IFFPG) is a government approved scheme under the Farm Plastics Regulations 2001.
-IFFPG arrange the collection and recycling of farm plastics across the whole country, and charge a fee for this service.
+Irish Farm Films Producers Group (IFFPG) is a government approved scheme.
+IFFPG arrange the collection and recycling of farm plastics across the whole country and charge a fee for this service.
 It is important to have your 6 digit bar code to avail of the cheaper fee.

 You can request to have silage plastics collected from your farm on the Farm Plastics website or alternatively bring it to a bring-centre organised by IFFPG.
 Details and dates of bring centre collections can be found listed on the Farm Plastics website.